 Back in Charleston, spend the remainder of the afternoon exploring at your leisure.
 You might visit the Old Slave Mart Museum, a moving museum depicting the city’s notorious role in African-American history.
 Or, browse the shops along King Street to find Charleston souvenirs like a Brackish bowtie made entirely of feathers or a handcrafted Gullah sweetgrass basket.
 Along the way, get a taste of Charleston's famed shrimp and grits or Low Country bouillabaisse!

-Tour Amelia Island
+Tour Amelia Island on a river cruise

 Cruise to the Caribbean